davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 1. Wait for the shell to start.
 1. Make sure you are in  `bash` from the dropdown of the Cloud Shell window.  ![CreateBash4](../images/CreateBash4.png)
 1. First off create 3 Bash variables by typing the following in the shell and press enter:
-  * Resource Group Name - Make sure to set this to YOUR resource group name
+  * Resource Group Name - Make sure to set this to YOUR resource group 1 name.
   * Region to host the Azure Cosmos DB instance
   * The account name - This MUST be unique.
 Create a prefix that would be unique to your.
 Possibly your initials and a few digits.